Punktum-dk/whois-service-specification/README.md

 Glue:                 Not being spooled
 ```

-The above example is relevant for nameserver hosts not ending in `.dk`, since DK Hostmaster require glue records for nameservers ending in `.dk` and glue records are not required for nameservers with hostnames hosted with other TLDs.
+The above example is relevant for name server hosts not ending in `.dk`, since DK Hostmaster require glue records for name servers ending in `.dk` and glue records are not required for name servers with hostnames hosted with other TLDs.

 <a id="example-query-for-host-and-handle-information"></a>
 #### Example query for host and handle information